Storm chasing: Current

 2001 marked the next great technological leap for storm chasers as the first Wi-Fi units began to emerge offering wireless broadband service in many cases for free.
 Some places (restaurants, motels, libraries, etc.) were known to reliably offer wireless access and wardriving located other availabilities.
 In 2002 the first Windows-based package to combine GPS positioning and Doppler weather radar appeared called SWIFT WX.
 SWIFT WX allowed storm chasers to seamlessly position themselves accurately relative to tornadic storms.

 In 2004 two more storm chaser tools emerged.
 The first, WxWorx, was a new XM Satellite Radio based system utilizing a special receiver and Baron Services weather software.
 Unlike preexisting cellular based services there was no risk of dead spots, and that meant that even in the most remote areas storm chasers still had a live data feed.
 The second tool was a new piece of software called GRLevel3.
-GRLevel3 utilized both free and subscription based raw radar files, displaying the data in a true vector format with GIS layering abilities.
+GRLevel3 and the higher bandwidth consuming GR2Analyst from the GRLevelX suite utilize both free and subscription based raw radar files, displaying the data in a true vector format with GIS layering abilities.
 Since 2006 a growing number of chasers are using Spotter Network (SN), which uses GPS data to plot real time position of participating spotters and chasers, and allows observers to report significant weather as well as GIS layering for navigation maps, weather products, and the like.

 The most common chaser communications device is the cellular phone.
 These are used for both voice and data connections.
 External antennas and amplifiers may be used to boost signal transception.
 It is not uncommon that chasers travel in small groups of cars, and they may use CB radio (declining in use) or inexpensive GMRS / FRS hand-held transceivers for inter-vehicle communication.
 More commonly, many chasers are also ham radio operators and use the 2 meters VHF and, less often, 70 cm UHF bands to communicate between vehicles or with Skywarn / Canwarn spotter networks.
 Scanners are often used to monitor spotter, sometimes public safety communications, and can double as weather radios.

 Since the mid-2000s social networking services may also be used, with Twitter most used for ongoing events, Facebook for sharing images and discussing chase reports, Discord for the same and with forecast conversations occurring on both platforms, with YouTube and sometimes Vimeo or TikTok for sharing videos, and Instagram also used to share imagery.
-Social networking services largely (but not completely) replace forums and email lists, which complemented and eventually supplanted Stormtrack magazine, for conversing about and sharing images of storms.
+Social networking services largely (but not completely) replace forums and email lists, which complemented and eventually supplanted Storm Track magazine, for conversing about and sharing images of storms.